Simplix-Softworks/Cirrus/README.md

 Cirrus is currently WIP.
 The documentation is invalid in parts.
 We will publish a stable version soon.
 Spigot & BungeeCord implementations will work, Velocity implementations are currently very experimental.
-We aim to publish documentation & production ready versions in march.
+We aim to publish documentation & production ready versions in the coming month.

 # Version